brettneese/brettneese.xyz/posts/2019-03-12/k8s lab notes.md

 Hashtags: #kubernetes #labnotes #migratingodktok8s #odk #migratingodktok8s
-Tags: kubernetes, labnotes, migratingodktok8s, odk, migratingodktok8s
+Tags: kubernetes, lab-notes, migrating-odk-to-k8s, odk
 Summary: In which I submit another PR that continues to tweak Aggregate's configuration experience for Docker, using Docker bind-mounts, symlinks and other magic.

 # Lab Notes: Migrating ODK Aggregate from Fargate to Azure Kubernetes Service (part 2)